 So, it depends on each purple grow light and its characteristics.

 But, in general, high-quality purple grow lights will give you outstanding results.
 These results are 100% guaranteed.

 Modern LED grow lights may use more efficient diodes and have better heat dissipation systems.
 But that has nothing to do with the spectrum of those lights.

 So, long story short, purple grow lights are still great for plants.

-Which of the purple grow light above is your favorite?
-Do you have a recommended purple grow light blub to share?
-Share your thoughts in the comments below.
+Which of the purple grow lights above is your favorite?
+Do you have a recommended purple grow light bulb to share?
+Share your thoughts in the comments below!